united-manufacturing-hub/united-manufacturing-hub/docs/general/mqtt.md

 Topic: `ia/<customerID>/<location>/<AssetID>/count`

 Here a message is sent every time something has been counted.
-This can be, for example, a product produced or scrap.
+This can be, for example, a good product or scrap.

-`count` in the JSON is a integer.
+`count` in the JSON is an integer.
+`scrap` in the JSON is an integer, which is optional.
+It means `scrap` pieces of `count` are scrap.
+If not specified it is 0 (all produced goods are good).

 #### Example for /count